English

 The Power of Imperfection

-Your imperfections are not flaws—they are features.
+Your imperfections are not flaws—they are your most human traits:

-- They make you relatable
+• They make you real.

-- They make you human
+• They make you relatable.

 The Daily Battle Plan